Expert Review

 “Jeep is part of the Fiat family, and none of its brands traditionally have fared well for reliability or build quality”

-The big news is the new Jeep Wave customer care programme, covering maintenance and roadside assistance.
+The big news is the Jeep Wave customer care programme, covering maintenance and roadside assistance.
 Jeep’s plug-in hybrid reliability is currently being put to the test in the Renegade 4xe.
 It’s still too early, however, to gather much data.
-There’s also a brand-new infotainment system in the car that is a big improvement on the previous version, so fingers crossed.
+The infotainment system in the car that is a big improvement on the previous version, so fingers crossed.
 Jeep is part of the Fiat family, and none of its brands traditionally have fared well for reliability or build quality.
 There’s a decent five-year/75,000-mile warranty, however, which is more generous than the industry average.

 Expert rating: 3/5